-NEVER depart from your assigned cluster to help another nearby Interviewer assigned to another cluster who seems overwhelmed.
-This is necessary in case a boat does come in at the assigned cluster.
+NEVER depart from your assigned cluster to help another nearby Interviewer.
+This is necessary in case a boat arrives at your assigned cluster.
 Interviewers will occasionally receive surprise quality control (QC) visits from their Field Supervisor, or possibly a NMFS official, so all Interviewers must be on-site for this reason, as well.